CamCove-Crichton/avanlifersmustsee/README.md

 - Continued updating the README.md file as i went on through the project
 - Started with the header content and then started the general styling of the header
 - Added a background image to the assets folder and styled it
+- Styled the logo fonts, and updated the font color in the body

 <!-- Sections/Pages functions & screen shots here -->